neutronX/django-markdownx/README.md

 </div>
 ```

-When you want to use Bootstrap 3 and side-by-side panes (as in preview image above), just place `templates/markdownx/widget.html` file in your project with:
+When you want to use Bootstrap 3 and side-by-side panes (as in preview image above), just place `markdownx/widget.html` file in your project's 'TEMPLATE_DIRS' folder with:

 ```html
 <div class="markdownx row">